OCLC-Developer-Network/oclc-auth-node/examples/hmacSignature/README.md

 node bibRecord.js
 ```

-If your authentication parameters are correct, you should see a (lengthy) atom+json representation of a bibliographic record for OCLC number 829180274.
+If your authentication parameters are correct, you should see a (lengthy) atom+json representation of a bibliographic record.